-Historical Notes:the 1803-1806 Lewis and Clark Expedition was not only a journey of discovery but also a diplomatic mission from the United States government to the Native Americans who inhabited the newly acquired Louisiana Territory.
-Jefferson instructed Lewis and Clark to treat the Native Americans "in the most friendly and conciliatory manner."
+Historical Notes: The 1803-1806 Lewis and Clark Expedition was not only a journey of discovery but also a diplomatic mission from the United States government to the Native Americans who inhabited the newly acquired Louisiana Territory.
+Jefferson instructed Lewis and Clark to treat the Native Americans "in the most friendly & conciliatory manner."1

-"If a few of their influential chiefs, within a practicable distance, with to visit us, arrange such a visit with them, and furnish them with authority to call on our officers, on their entering the U.S. to have them conveyed to this place [Washington] at the public expence."
+[I]f a few of their influential chiefs, within practicable distance, wish to visit us, arrange such a visit with them, & furnish them with authority to call on our officers, on their entering the US. to have them conveyed to this place [Washington] at the public expence.2

-The first delegation of Native Americans came from the Osage nation, and arrived in Washington in the summer of 1804.
-The following fall, a second delegation from St. Louis for the capital.
+The first delegation of Native Americans came from the Osage nation, and arrived in Washington in the summer of 1804.3 The following fall, a second delegation from St. Louis departed for the capital.
 They arrived there two months later, on December 22, 1805.4

-much attached to [the Native Americans] from Philanthropy and because they were Savages as if they were his own children, while he paid them infinitely more attention than he ever vouchsafed to shew a foreign Minister, a circumstance which annoyed not a little Mr. Merry."
+much attached to [the Native Americans] from Philanthropy and because they were Savages as if they were his own children, while he paid them infinitely more attention than he ever vouchsafed to shew a foreign Minister, a circumstance which annoyed not a little Mr. Merry.6

 Jefferson officially addressed the delegation on January 4, as "My friends and children, Chiefs of the Osages, Missouris, Kanzas, Ottos, Panis, Ayowas, and Sioux.
-I take you by the hand of friendship and give you a hearty welcome to the seat of the govmt. of the U.S." In his speech, Jefferson also invited the Native Americans to visit other cities, such as Baltimore, Philadelphia, and New York, and offered to provide carriages for their journey.
-Later in January, about a dozen Native Americans traveled to Philadelphia.
-There they visited Charles Willson Peale's Museum, and sometime before February 8, eleven had their silhouettes taked by Peale's physiognotrace.
+I take you by the hand of friendship and give you a hearty welcome to the seat of the govmt. of the U.S."9 In his speech, Jefferson also invited the Native Americans to visit other cities, such as Baltimore, Philadelphia, and New York, and offered to provide carriages for their journey.10 Later in January, about a dozen Native Americans traveled to Philadelphia.
+There they visited Charles Willson Peale's Museum, and sometime before February 8, eleven had their silhouettes taken by Peale's physiognotrace.11